-As one of the owners of Spectora you might raise an eyebrow to me writing an article on choosing home inspection software.
+As one of the owners of Spectora, you might raise an eyebrow at me writing an article on choosing home inspection software.

 Ok yes, I'm biased.
 (Phew, I said it. )